 The majority of the Company's efforts were devoted to financing exploration for a number of resource projects, seeking new business for the drilling operation and assisting in the development of the vanadium redox flow battery business.
 The Company has completed initial exploration drilling programs on its Ontario and Quebec, Canada, gold projects.
 The Company continues to evaluate and seek new domestic and international exploration opportunities.

-These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern.
-Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and have to realize its assets and liquidate its liabilities and commitments at amounts different from those in the accompanying consolidated financial statements.
+These unaudited condensed interim consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern.
+Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and have to realize its assets and liquidate its liabilities and commitments at amounts different from those in the accompanying unaudited condensed interim consolidated financial statements.
 These adjustments could be material.

 Management is pursuing initiatives intended to address the current working capital deficiency.
-As at December 31, 2022, the Company had a working capital deficiency of \$356,008 (2021 - \$174,229) and a deficit of \$19,989,808 (2021 - \$19,636,421).
+As at September 30, 2023, the Company had a working capital deficiency of \$468,107 (December 31, 2022 - \$356,008) and a deficit of \$20,119,522 (December 31, 2022 - \$19,989,808).
 Due to the continuing operating losses, the Company's ability to continue as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 It is not possible to predict whether financing efforts will be successful or if the Company will attain profitable levels of operations.
-The Company has an available investment that is carried on the books at a value of \$1,587,133 as of December 31, 2022.
+The Company has an available investment that is carried on the books at a value of \$1,587,133 as of September 30, 2023.
 Should the Company be able to liquidate this investment at the carried value or more, the Company should be able to meet its financial obligations and continue operations in the near future.
-Management believes it will be successful in obtaining the necessary funding to continue operations in the near future of operations; however, there is no assurance that these funds will be available on terms acceptable to the Company.
+Management believes it will be successful in obtaining the necessary funding to continue operations in the normal course of operations; however, there is no assurance that these funds will be available on terms acceptable to the Company.
 These conditions indicate the existence of material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.